 Finding accommodation in Puerto Rico is relatively easy, especially if one plans to rent rather than purchase a home.
-Most expats go the route of renting as it's the best way to get to know the island and its various areas as a newcomer.
+Most expats go the route of renting, as it's the best way to get to know the island and its various areas as a newcomer.

 Types of accommodation in Puerto Rico

 The most common type of accommodation in Puerto Rico is apartments.
-Though these can come either furnished or unfurnished, they're most often unfurnished.
+Though these can come either furnished or unfurnished, they're most commonly unfurnished.
 In some cases, expats may be able to negotiate the inclusion of furniture in a rental at an additional cost.
-However, it's always best to ask to take a look at any additional furnishings beforehand to see if they're up to standard – furniture that comes with rentals is often outdated and timeworn.
+However, it's always best to ask to take a look at any additional furnishings beforehand to see if they're up to standard – furniture that comes with rentals is often outdated and worn.

 Finding accommodation in Puerto Rico